Post Job

 A commercial electrician is different from an industrial electrician since both perform in different environments and have distinct training.
 Commercial electricians are responsible for ensuring that the electrical components and wiring of the structure are working safely and efficiently.
 They commonly work on basic electrical installations and repairs of particular equipment.
 On the other hand, industrial electricians have more specialized and extensive education.
 Their duties require them to have an in-depth knowledge of their field since accuracy is very crucial in their line of work.
 They may operate issues relating to extraordinary high voltage systems and micro-control currents of electricity.

 These skill sets are where the common ground ends though.
-An electrical apprentice responsibility is more likely to require skills like "run conduit," "receptacles," "defective electrical equipment," and "install conduit."
-Whereas a wireman requires skills like "work ethic," "transformers," "safety standards," and "electrical equipment."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of an electrical apprentice are more likely to require skills like "run conduit," "receptacles," "defective electrical equipment," and "install conduit."
+On the other hand, a job as a wireman requires skills like "work ethic," "transformers," "safety standards," and "electrical equipment."
+As you can see, what employees do in each career varies considerably.

 On average, wiremen reach similar levels of education than electrical apprentices.
 Wiremen are 0.5% less likely to earn a Master's Degree and 0.1% more likely to graduate with a Doctoral Degree.